 When you create an attribute rule, you must specify the rule type to use.
 The attribute rule type chosen depends on the desired task and at what point in the editing process the rule needs to be evaluated.
 Review the following rule type details to determine the applicable rule type for your workflow:

-- Calculation—To increase efficiency in data collection and editing, calculation rules automatically populate attributes based on editing pattens.
+- Calculation—To increase efficiency in data collection and editing, immediate calculation rules automatically populate attributes based on editing patterns.
 This enhances the editing experience as new features are created or as changes are made to existing features.
-Rules can also be evaluated at a user-specified time on all features in a dataset.
+Batch calculation rules are evaluated at a user-specified time on all features in a dataset.
 Immediate calculation rules can be created on datasets in a file or enterprise geodatabase, while batch calculation rules are created on datasets in an enterprise geodatabase.

 Attribute Rules view